ryonakae/figma-plugin-sync-notion/README.md

   - e.g., `#pageTitle`, `#description` and `#signInWithApple`
 - Open this plugin and fill in each field.
 - Press the "Sync Notion" button.
-- Enjoy😎
+- Enjoy😎🏝

-## 👨‍💻 Create a reverse proxy to avoid CORS errors
+## ⚙️ Create a reverse proxy to avoid CORS errors

 Here are the steps to create a reverse proxy in [Cloudflare Workers](https://workers.cloudflare.com/).
 (This is just one example.)